 If you are using your own vehicle for work-related errands then you should be getting insurance on your vehicle.
 Business-owned vehicles on the other hand are covered and protected by commercial auto insurance which may be very similar but are written differently and cater to different levels of risks.

 How do I Benefit from Driving the Company Car?

 Choosing to drive your personal vehicle or the company car all comes down to risk and how much of it can you afford.
 Driver safety is number one when it comes to considering the coverage and the interest of the business should be taken into consideration almost on the same plane.
 If you are the type of employee who feels a lot more comfortable driving their own cars then talk to your manager about it and get your vehicle the proper coverage.

 If driving a vehicle can impact the business image especially when driver behavior is involved or when an accident occurs, lawsuits are better handled at the company level and could be a more appealing choice than the former option.
 Company vehicles normally have commercial auto insurance which ensures that the driver and the vehicle are both protected and covered by unforeseen events.

 In conclusion, having company-dedicated vehicles that are being used for personal errands and reasons is risky for any business.
 If you think about it, there are so many options and steps that you can take to make sure that you get the right amount of coverage to help you and protect you as your business grows.
-Call us here at Advantage Insurance Solutions, Denver, CO to get your insurance needs!
+Call us here at Advantage Insurance Solutions, Denver, CO or sign up with us now to get your insurance needs!